Health

 He said the plan would honor existing contracts and ensure uninterrupted care for members.

-It is not immediately clear what concrete effects the sale of the Providence Health Plan— which dates to 1984 and is one of the few significant non-profit insurers in Oregon’s commercial insurance marketplace—would have on the health and health care experience of everyday Oregonians.
+It is not immediately clear what concrete effects the sale of the Providence Health Plan—which dates to 1984 and is one of the few significant nonprofit insurers in Oregon’s commercial insurance marketplace—would have on the health and health care experience of everyday Oregonians.

 Providence had touted the arrangement, which launched Jan.
-1, ”a whole new” health insurance experience.
+1, as ”a whole new” health insurance experience.
 But it quickly descended into chaos.

-Though relatively small by national standards, the plan has a notable presence in Oregon.
-A spokesperson earlier this month told WW the Providence Health Plan manages health insurance for about 58,000 Oregonians on Medicaid, about 55,000 Oregonians on Medicare Advantage plans, and about 250,000 Oregonians on other consumer or commercial plans—arrangements with organizations, for example, to provide health insurance for their employees or members.
-The plan reports about 16,000 members in Washington and California combined.
+Though relatively small by national standards, the Providence Health Plan has a notable presence in Oregon.
+A spokesperson earlier this month told WW the plan manages health insurance for about 58,000 Oregonians on Medicaid, about 55,000 Oregonians on Medicare Advantage plans, and about 250,000 Oregonians on other consumer or commercial plans—often, arrangements with organizations to provide health insurance for their employees or members.

-Still, in recent days.
-Providence Health Plan leaders gave no public indication of plans to sell.
+Still, in recent days, Providence Health Plan leaders gave no public indication of plans to sell.
 A week ago, the health plan’s CEO Don Antonucci posted on Linkedin about the value of regional insurance plans—and the strategies, such as strong, collaborative relationships with providers, that they would need to remain viable in the years ahead.

 “Regional plans still bring something incredibly valuable to the system—deep community relationships and local accountability," he wrote.
 “But the bar for sustainability continues to rise.”